Parnassia asarifolia: Ecology

 This species occurs in wetland habitats that stay moist year-round and thrives in acidic (pH < 6.0) soil.
 It is a perennial herb and produces solitary white flowers with green veins.
 Since it is a long-lived species in specialized habitats, P. asarifolia is sensitive to changes in hydrology and habitat disturbance.
 Its populations are typically localized and sparse, which reflects its dependence on stable, acidic, saturated soil.
 Although its specific pollinators are not documented, other members of the genus Parnassia generally rely on insect pollination as they are attracted from the fake nectar droplets on the sterile staminodes, which suggests that P. asarifolia would be pollinated similarly.

 Research focus

 There is not much research done on P. asarifolia, but the species has attracted attention mainly for its scarcity and specialized wetland habitats.
-Surveys of regional populations, including the rediscovery of a population in Hot Spring County, Arkansas, show how restricted and potentially vulnerable its occurances can be.
+Surveys of regional populations, including the rediscovery of a population in Hot Spring County, Arkansas, show how restricted and potentially vulnerable its occurrences can be.
 Broader taxonomic studies within the genus Parnassia have provided distinctions among species.
 However, there is more of a research focus on other species of the genus such as Chinese Parnassia species.